 What are the plans for affordable housing within the development?

 Bedrock is committed to delivering affordable housing in greater downtown Detroit.
 As part of a recent agreement approved by City Council, Bedrock’s overall residential portfolio will be 20% affordable, including existing units that will be renovated and preserved as affordable for the next 30 years.
-As per that agreement, Hudson’s, together with Bedrock’s Monroe Blocks, David Stott and Book Tower developments, will bring a total of 25 affordable units to the Central Business District.
+As per that agreement, Bedrock’s Monroe Blocks, David Stott, Book Tower and Hudson’s developments will bring a total of 25 affordable units to the Central Business District.

 How is the affordable housing price determined?